 We encourage you to learn more about Bitcoin trading by visiting our Trading Conditions & Charges page.

-Due to price fluctuation, certain crypto pairs may be suspended and/or removed from our trading platforms periodically.
+Due to price fluctuation, certain Crypto pairs may be suspended and/or removed from our trading platforms periodically.

-When trading with AvaTrade you are trading on the price changes of the digital coin, and not physically purchasing it.
+When trading with AvaTrade UK you are trading on the price changes of the digital coin, and not physically purchasing it.